-Payables and accruals are raised for all amounts owing but unpaid.
-Payables are normally settled within 30 days from the date the invoice is first received.
+Payables and accrued expenses are recognised for all amounts owing but unpaid.
+Contractual payables are normally settled within 30 days from the date the invoice is first received.
 All payables are non-interest bearing.
 The carrying amount of payables represents fair value due to their short-term nature.